cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 To get all possible current medications, an application should query `MedicationStatement` with the `status` query parameter set to `active,intended`.
 Since `MedicationStatement` is a snapshot in time, this is only a representation of what the system knew of during the last contact with the patient, and will not include things that have happened since the patient last visited with their provider.

-To get the list of current medications that would likely be shown by default to a practitioner, then the `MedicationOrder` resource should be used in addition to the query above in order to ensure that `draft` orders are included.
+To get the list of current medications that would likely be shown by default to a practitioner, the `MedicationOrder` resource should be used in addition to the query above in order to ensure that `draft` orders are included.
 Duplicates can be removed using the `MedicationStatement.supportingInformation` reference.
-A duplicate is identified when `MedicationOrder.id` is equivalent to the `supportingInformation` referenced `MedicationOrder/[id]`)
+A duplicate is identified when `MedicationOrder.id` is equivalent to the `supportingInformation` referenced `MedicationOrder/[id]`